Radio over Fiber with Cascaded Structure: Algorithm for Uplink Positioning: Introduction

 \section{Introduction}

-\IEEEPARstart{N}ext-generation wireless communication systems are expected to support ubiquitous wireless connectivity.
+\IEEEPARstart{N}EXT-generation wireless communication systems are expected to support ubiquitous wireless connectivity.
 To achieve this goal, one crucial limitation is the spectrum resources.
-Therefore, the opportunities to use the abundance of the spectrum at the sub-terahertz (sub-THz) frequency band have been identified as a promising enabler for both ultra-high speed communications~\cite{THzsurvey,cai6G} and high-resolution positioning~\cite{6Gwhitepaper}.
-This is largely so because sub-THz wireless systems can make use of a large bandwidth, allowing high data rates (up to several terabits per second) and high spatial resolution.
+Although sixth-generation (6G) communication systems are expected to adopt frequency bands that strike a balance between capacity and coverage, particularly within the new mid-band spectrum (7.125 to 24.25 GHz)~\cite{bazzi2025upper}, the sub-terahertz (sub-THz) range (90 to 300 GHz) is anticipated to enable high-precision sensing and short-range positioning applications~\cite{THzsurvey,cai6G,6Gwhitepaper}.
+Consequently, research on sub-THz technologies is expected to continue advancing~\cite{shafi2025industrial}.
+In this work, we present a novel system operating in the sub-THz band to support ultra-high data rates, low latency, and enhanced positioning accuracy.
+This is largely due to the wide bandwidth available in the sub-THz spectrum, which enables data transmission rates of several terabits per second and provides high spatial resolution.